For adults 40+ with sciatica or lower-back pain

 The whole product is designed for adults 40 and up: big text, calm pace, movements chosen to be gentle and modifiable.
 If you can lie on a rug and sit in a chair, you can do this at your own speed.

-Yes, any time, from Profile → Subscription - two taps, no phone calls, no chat with a "retention specialist".
-Cancel during the 3 free days and you pay nothing at all.
-And if you do subscribe, there's a 30-day money-back guarantee on top.
+Any time, from Profile → Subscription - two taps, no phone calls, no chat with a "retention specialist".
+You keep access for the rest of the period you've paid for, and nothing renews after that.

 Is this medical advice?